adoxography/tailwind-scrollbar/website/docs/utilities.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 ---

-# Complete list of utilities
+# Complete list of utilities/variants

 ## Base utilities
 These utilities initialize scrollbar styling.
 You always need one of them, even if you're using custom widths.